j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 #### 5.2.4.
 Run the 'IceCream.ipynb' Notebook...
 From the Jupyter Lab tab you created above, double click on the 'IceCream.ipynb' file as shown below...<br>

+<br>**About the notebook:**
+This notebook demonstrates finegrained BigLake powered permissions, with a Icecream Sales Forecasting forecasting, with PySpark for preprocessing and Python with Prophet for forecasting, with the source data in a BigLake table. <br>

 1. Then click on the icon on the right that says 'Python 3' with a circle next to it...

 2. A dialog box that says 'Select Kernel' will appear, choose 'PySpark' and hit select